-If you have any questions about this policy, please let your HST know before signing up for the high school course(s).
+If you have any questions about this policy, School Counselor know before signing up for the high school course(s).

 Report Cards - TK-8th

 Students, parents, and teachers work in partnership to design personalized learning plans and goals.
 The credentialed Homeschool Teacher affirms the learning plan and is guided by the I Can Statements.